 How the Reserve Bank releases information

-The Bank publishes Monetary Policy Statements every quarter, Official Cash Rate (OCR) announcements every six weeks, and Financial Stability Reports twice a year.
+The Bank reviews and releases Monetary Policy Decisions seven times a year, publishes Monetary Policy Statements every quarter and and Financial Stability Reports twice a year.

-Soon after 9am we email the news release to our email subscribers.
-Remember it can take a few minutes for the email to arrive in your inbox.
-You can sign up via the email sign-up page to be emailed Bank news releases.
+We then email the news release to our email subscribers.
+It can take a few minutes for the email to arrive in your inbox.
+You can sign up via the website to be emailed Bank news releases.

 - Monetary Policy Statements